dcorney/dcorney.github.io/_posts/2023-09-23-matchboxes.md

 ---
 layout: post
 category: thoughts
-title: matchbox thing
+title: A small language model made from match boxes
 ---

-Over the last year or two, everyone has come across the phrase "large language models" and may have gasped at the thought that having 100 billion parameters is now seen as pretty standard.
+Over the last year or two, everyone has heard about "[large language models](https://en.wikipedia.org/wiki/Large_language_model)" and their use in tools like ChatGPT.
 Well, I'm here to talk about small language models (SLMs) and one in particular that I've just built.
-I call it MESLaM, or Matchbox Educable Small Language Model.
-MESLaM consists of 35 white match boxes, each with a single word written on the top.
+I call it MESLaM, or **M**atchbox **E**ducable **S**mall **La**nguage **M**odel.
+MESLaM consists of 35 plain match boxes, each with a single word written on the top.
 Each box contains a few slips of paper and each slip has a single word written on it.
 The distribution of words in boxes was determined by the text of "Green Eggs and Ham" by Dr Seuss.
 And that's it: no computer, no wires, no AI.
-This model is not sentient.
 Let's look at the model and what it can do.

+% You may have even gasped at the thought that having 100 billion parameters is now seen as pretty standard.

 Here is a picture of MESLaM.
 <img src="/images/matchboxes/35_match_boxes.jpeg" alt="35 white match boxes each with a word written on the top" width="250"/>